Artasov/resume/resume_en.md

 &nbsp;&nbsp;&nbsp;&nbsp;I am a `Full-stack Web Developer` with a strong focus on `backend`.
 Beginning my IT journey with game process automation, I have moved on to more substantial and complex projects, including web application development and comprehensive `CRM` systems.
-I worked at `Accenture` on an outsourcing project.
 Afterward, I designed and developed a `CRM` system for an online children's school.
 I possess strong programming skills, some understanding of business processes, and the ability to quickly adapt to new client requirements.